Stedman TS-1 City of Leeds: Operational history

 Plans of the TS-1 were advertised at £8-8-0 (£8.40), but only the prototype was built.
 This obtained its Certificate of Airworthiness BGA 213 in April 1935 after some modification and strengthening.
 It flew in the 1935 National Gliding Championships at Sutton Bank and remained active until a ban on private civil aviation was imposed at the start of World War II, when its designer and builder became a local chief test pilot at Blackburn Aircraft's Sherburn-in-Elmet plant.
-Stedman was the first, if not the only, British glider pilot to escape by parachute, baling out of a military glider in 1944.
+Stedman was the first, if not the only, British glider pilot to escape by parachute, bailing out of a military glider in 1944.
 What happened to his own glider is not known.